orsonteodoro/oiledmachine-overlay/SECURITY.md

       also to disable exceptions and disable the compiler default ON hardening which may compromise userland to the worst case performance expectations above the 5%.
-* [5] Consider using a Docker container to reduce the blast radius or the scope of the compromise.
+* [5] Consider using a Docker container to reduce the blast radius or the extent of the compromise.
 The distro does provide Docker images but these are considered balanced security and not security-critical quality.